 Reach Out for Support

-Many resources are available to people with MS and the family members and support networks who are helping them.
-Managing the symptoms and progression of MS will be easier if you and your support network learn as much as you can about the progression and treatment of MS. The National MS Society is a very useful tool for this and can connect you with local chapters that may be able to meet with you and your family to talk about life with MS.
+Many resources are available to people with MS and their support networks.
+Managing the symptoms and progression of MS will be easier if you and your support network learn as much as you can about your condition.
+The National MS Society is a very useful resource for this purpose.
+They can connect you with local programs and services that can help you and your caregivers.

-Several organizations provide assistance and care to caregivers specifically.
-These caregiver support groups provide education seminars, enrichment resources, and connections to other individuals who are in similar situations to provide you with the best support for your current situation.
+Several organizations provide assistance and care specifically to caregivers.
+These support groups provide educational seminars, enrichment resources, and connections to other individuals who are in similar situations.
+These national organizations include:

 Keep a List

 Some friends or family members may be more comfortable helping with errands, providing dinners, or helping transport kids.
-Keep a list of errands, appointments, or other services friends can do to help you or your primary caregiver.
+Keep a list of errands, appointments, or other services that friends can do to help you or your primary caregiver.

-The Caregiver Needs Care, Too
+Caregiver Needs Care, Too